HPS Biomass Gasification Power Plant

 Husk Power Systems (HPS)

-Based in India, the U.S. and Tanzania, HPS sells its proprietary gasification plants and maintenance services to agro-processing units like rice mills to help them reduce diesel consumption by up to 60%
+Based in India, the U.S. and Tanzania, HPS sells its proprietary gasification products and maintenance services to agro-processing plants.

 The Husk Power Systems technology is a 25 – 100 kW biomass gasifier that converts residual biomass to energy through pyrolysis and combustion of volatile gases.
 Husk Power Systems targets the agro-processing communities in the state of Bihar, India who process significant quantities of rice.